-Diets rich in whole grains, fruits and vegetables and low in saturated fats, sodium and processed foods might help reduce symptoms associated with rheumatoid arthritis.
+Plant-based diets rich in whole grains, fruits and vegetables and low in saturated fats, sodium and processed foods — basically a Mediterranean diet — might help reduce symptoms associated with rheumatoid arthritis.

-But the research studies supporting this benefit have depended on the test subjects' memories of what they had eaten, which could be faulty.
+But most research studies supporting this benefit were poorly designed, or depended on the test subjects' memories of what they had eaten, which could be faulty.
 And this type of diet often results in weight loss, which can independently reduce stress on joints and improve arthritis symptoms.

 Avoiding certain foods that seem to worsen your symptoms may be worth trying, but don't exclude whole food groups or large numbers of foods without consulting a registered dietitian or your doctor.